New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 You can also pause a subscription if there are issues with receiving payments from your customer.
 Until the payment issues are resolved, you can keep the subscription on hold.

-Subscriptions placed on pause are not counted as churn, so your reports remain accurate and reflect the correct numbers.
+Subscriptions placed on pause aren’t counted as churn, so your reports remain accurate.
 These subscriptions are identified by a distinct status—Paused.
 This helps you track paused subscriptions in Chargebee and communicate more effectively with third-party systems.
 For example, an order tracking system can determine whether to ship goods based on the subscription's paused status.

 You can pause a subscription from your Chargebee site or via API.
 Customers can also pause their subscription using the Customer Self-Serve Portal.